The Karate Kid Part III: Critical reception

+Legacy

 In 2015, director John G. Avildsen called the film "a horrible imitation of the original...hastily written and sloppily rewritten", adding that it "will baffle those who haven't seen the first two (movies) and insult those who have".
 Ralph Macchio was also disappointed with the film, stating that he "just felt for the LaRusso character; he never seemed to go forward", and that when doing The Karate Kid Part III it "felt like we were redoing the first movie as a sort of cartoon, without the heart and soul which sold the original.
 It didn't help that we had characters mysteriously popping up for the sake of dramatic convenience."